ClosureTree/closure_tree/README.md

 ## Warning

-The preferred method is `acts_as_tree`.
-However, other gems (like [ancestry](https://github.com/stefankroes/ancestry) or [acts_as_tree](https://github.com/amerine/acts_as_tree)) may use that method name too.
-If you have those gems as dependencies, use the alternative `has_closure_tree` method.
+As stated above, using multiple hierarchy gems (like `ancestry` or `nested set`) on the same model will most likely result in pain, suffering, hair loss, tooth decay, heel-related ailments, and gingivitis.

-Bear in mind that using multiple hierarchy gems in the same model may not be safe.
+Assume things will break.

 ## Usage